kptdev/kpt/site/book/08-package-orchestration/04-package-authoring.md

 There are several ways to author a package revision, including creating a completely new one, cloning an existing package, or creating a new revision of an existing package.
-In this section we will exploer the different ways to author packge revisions, and also explore how to modify packge contents.
+In this section we will explore the different ways to author package revisions, and explore how to modify package contents.

 ## Create a new package revision